lomna17/amaini.github.io/one_met.md

 &nbsp;<img src="images/music_seven_two.png"/>

-Altogether, while I don't feel that the musical "genius" is super in depth in "One," there's a lot to look at and analyze to find out why it sounds so good (well at least to me).
+Although "One" isn't as composed as well as "Moonlight Sonata" from Beethoven, there's still a lot to look at and analyze to find out why it sounds so good (well at least to me).